imanghafoori1/laravel-heyman/README.md

 ### Structural Benefits:

 This way you can fully decouple authorization and a lot of guarding code from the rest of your application code and put it in an other place.
-So your Controllers and Routes become less crowded. and you will have a central place where you limit the access of users to your application.
+So your Controllers and Routes become less crowded. and you will have a central place where you limit the access of users to your application or perform validation.

 #### Should You Remember and Type in All The Methods?